-Our SEND profile for 2023 - 2024 shows that we have 19% of students as identified as having SEND.
-3% of students have an Education, Health and Care (EHC) Plan.
+Our SEND profile for 2024 - 2025 shows that 18% of the entire school population is identified as having SEND needs.
+4% of our students have an Education, Health and Care (EHC) Plan.

 Consulting parents/carers of students with SEND and involving them in their child's education: